 But now I'm almost 40.
 Single.
 With a young daughter and a mountain of debt.
 My relationship with money has been about as toxic as my relationship with alcohol and it although it’s getting better, there’s a long road of repair in front of me (and if I’m most honest, it is the subject that I’m most blocked about; it terrifies me cold).
 I’ve created a semblance of stability for the first time in…ever?
 I’ve got peace in my relationships and peace in my heart and I can pay for therapy without using a credit card and things are like—good.
 Smooth-ish.
 Calm.

 And yet.
 I’ve been waking up early every morning for the past two years to write because I can't not do it.
-I’ve created a podcast with Holly because we wanted to.
+I’ve created a podcast.
 This week will be our 40th episode and we’ve only missed one week (you guys, I haven’t done something consistently for 40 weeks ever, not once in my life) and it is hard, hard work, but it is perfect because we love it.
 I have regular brain explosions about the possibility of…everything.
 I have some idea of what I want to do, but it’s not totally written, and that feels scary but okay also.

 There were many, many reasons for me not to leap.